 Flash may refer to any of the following:

 1. Short for Adobe Flash, Flash is software that allows users to create animated works that are typically saved as .FLV and can be viewed over the Internet.
 It was originally developed by FutureWave and known as Future Splash Animator.
-Later, it was renamed and introduced to the public as Macromedia Flash in 1996, shortly after the Macromedia purchased the product.
-Later Adobe announced plans to purchase Macromedia, which was finalized and completed by the end of 2005.
+In 1996, it was renamed and introduced to the public as Macromedia Flash, shortly after Macromedia purchased the product.
+Later, Adobe announced plans to purchase Macromedia, which was finalized and completed by the end of 2005.

 How do I install the Adobe Flash Player?

-- To install Adobe Flash, go to Adobe.com/flashplayer and follow the instructions.
+- To install Adobe Flash, go to https://get.adobe.com/flashplayer and follow the instructions.

 Flash vs. HTML5